jcsoriano/laravel-crud-templates/README.md

 1. **Why do I need this if AI can generate the files for me?** AI is nondeterministic.
 Sometimes, it won't follow your conventions perfectly, sometimes it may miss things.
 This generates all of the files for you programmatically - it will be complete and exact, and a great base for further work with your AI.
 2. **What if the generated files don't fit my project's conventions?** Everything is customizable.
 You can modify the stubs, add more file types to generate, or even create your own CRUD templates - create multiple for different scenarios!
-3. **Won't this take over my job?** This will take over the _grunt_ work of your job - generating the first 80% of the code that you probably don't like doing anyway, and leaving you to focus on the unique logic that makes your project special - the last 20%.
+3. **Will this do everything for me?** The aim of this package is to generate _almost_ everything for you.
+For simple CRUD features you can already get away with what it generates without modification.
+For features requiring a little bit of custom logic, this package will generate the first 90% of the code, so you can focus on the last 10% that makes your project special.

 ## Requirements